How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Executive Condo vs. Private Condo - Which is suitable for you at this moment?

-You may be conflicted about whether you should purchase an executive condominium or a private condominium.
-An Executive Condominium (EC) refers to a hybrid between a public-private property, whereby it is not exorbitantly priced while ensuring a comfort comparable to that of a private condominium.
-This article will give you a rundown of the factors to take note of as you decide on either an EC or a private condominium.
+You may be conflicted about whether to purchase an executive condominium or a private condominium.
+An Executive Condominium (EC) is a hybrid public-private property: it is not exorbitantly priced while offering comfort comparable to a private condominium.
+This section gives you a rundown of the factors to note as you decide.

-However, ECs have greater restrictions as compared to private condominiums.
-For one, you are not allowed to rent out your executive condominium, and you have to fulfil the MOP of five years before you are able to sell your property.
-New ECs are also only open to Singaporean Citizens, and then to PRs in the sixth to tenth year.
-Subsequently, only then are foreigners eligible to purchase.
-Moreover, private condominiums are freehold, while ECs generally come with a 99-year lease.
+However, ECs have greater restrictions than private condominiums.
+For one, you cannot rent out the whole EC during the MOP, and you have to fulfil the 5-year MOP before you can sell.
+New ECs are also only open to Singapore Citizen households at launch, then to PRs from the sixth to tenth year, and only after the tenth year (when the EC fully privatises) can foreigners buy.
+Moreover, private condominiums can be freehold or leasehold, while ECs come with a 99-year lease.

-All in all, the condominium you choose to purchase is largely dependent on your financial ability as well as your purpose with regard to the property.
-If you are financially stable and the cost of a private condominium is affordable for you, by all means, you should purchase that.
-If you may have budgetary restraints, perhaps an EC may be more suited for you.
-It should also be noted that private properties are more worth it in the long term, if you wish to own your property for an indefinite period.
+All in all, the condominium you choose depends largely on your financial ability and your purpose for the property.
+If you are financially stable and a private condominium is affordable, you may prefer that.
+If you have budget constraints, an EC may suit you better.
+It should also be noted that, with no MSR cap and no resale restrictions, a private property gives more flexibility if you wish to hold it long term or move quickly.

 New Launch condo vs. Resale condo - Which should you buy?